 Knowledge is the key to good management.
 Good management is the key to producing great beef.
 Utilize available resources, extension agents, feed experts, other producers and cattle organizations to learn as much as possible.

 There are a variety of ways in which Highland beef producers can sell their product, ranging from carcass to boxed beef.
-The QHBP provides marketing tools, which include 3” peel-off sticker logos, meat cut posters and brochures.
-These can be purchased from AHCA for a nominal fee plus postage.
+The QHB program provides marketing tools, which include merchant bags, 3” peel-off sticker logos, meat cut posters and brochures.
+These can be purchased from AHCA for a nominal fee.
 The 3” peel-off sticker logos are designed to be used on individual meat packages and/or point of purchase displays.
 The posters and brochures can also be used in displays or given to potential customers.
 Your only limitation in marketing is your own creativity.